-Why was the SSU instroduced?
-This will ensure Windows Administrator can effortlessly manage cloud and on-premise devices by having a a single cumulative monthly update to deploy that includes the month’s cumulative fixes and the appropriate servicing stack updates for that month, if applicable.
+The SSU ensures that Windows Administrator can effortlessly manage cloud and on-premise devices.
+Achieving this involves bundling a single cumulative monthly update with fixes for the month.
+If needed, it also includes the necessary servicing stack updates.
 They also stated that the upcoming changes will ensure that the SSU and LCU are provided together under a single payload to both Windows Server Update Services (WSUS) and Microsoft Catalog.

 Servicing stack updates improve the reliability of the update process to mitigate potential issues while installing the latest quality updates and feature updates.
 If you don't install the latest servicing stack update, there's a risk that your device can't be updated with the latest Microsoft security fixes.

 If you use WSUS and the Configuration Manager in your environment, you will select and deploy the monthly cumulative update.
-The latest SSU will automatically be applied correctly.
+The most recent SSU will be automatically applied correctly.
 Since the introduction of SSU, the following will no longer be relevant to IT Administrators.

 - Searching for both the SSU and LCU KB articles.
 All release notes and file information for monthly cumulative updates, including those related to the servicing stack, will be in a single KB article!

 - Determining if this month’s LCU has a dependency on a specific SSU version or newer and ensuring that the right SSU and LCU are deployed and installed in the correct order.
-The SSU and LCU will be packaged together, and the client will orchestrate the installation.
+The client will package the SSU and LCU together and orchestrate their installation.
 Select the monthly cumulative update you want to deploy, and we will take care of the rest!

 - End users confused at seeing multiple servicing releases in a month.
 The Window Update Settings and History pages will now look the same as it does for those who update from the cloud today!

 To proceed with the rollout of the SSU, and to start to receive a single monthly cumulative update package containing the SSU and LCU, you will first need to broadly deploy the September 2020 SSU or any later SSU on all Windows 10, version 2004 devices in your organization.